What Does Google Mean by ‘Helpful Content’?

 Demonstrate Experience, Expertise, Authoritativeness and Trustworthiness (E-E-A-T)

-Google is very keen to provide information that is accurate, unique, and backed up by genuine knowledge and understanding.
+Google is very keen to share information that is accurate, unique, and backed up by genuine knowledge and understanding.
 It specifically advises against using duplicate content, or content that provides the same old information in the same old way.

 Stay Focused